Assault gun

+Concept, doctrine and design

+The core concept of the assault gun is a protected self propelled infantry gun.
+This means it is intended to be used by infantry brigades in order to give infantry mobile heavy direct fire capability against protected enemy positions and threats, to be able move with infantry in assaults, and secondarily to give some armored protection against enemy fire.

-Historically, the concept of assault guns was very similar to that of the infantry tank, as both were combat vehicles intended to accompany infantry formations into battle.
+Historically, the concept of assault guns was very similar to that of the infantry tank, as both were combat vehicles intended to accompany infantry formations into battle, but where assault gun designs often skipped tank features and design elements deemed unnecessary for reasons of cost and doctrine.
 However, during World War II assault guns were more mobile than tanks and could be utilized as both direct and indirect fire artillery.
 Although they could approximate the firepower of a tank, assault guns mostly fired high explosive shells at relatively low velocities, which were well suited for their role of knocking out hard points such as fortified positions and buildings.
 They were not intended to be deployed as tank substitutes or dedicated tank destroyers.
 Nevertheless, as the conflict progressed, the increasing proliferation of tanks on the battlefield forced many assault gun units to engage armor in defense of the infantry, and led to armies becoming more dependent on multipurpose designs which combined the traditionally separate roles of an assault gun and a tank destroyer.